 Lumi Wallet is an easy-to-use cryptocurrency wallet that suits both novice and experienced users alike.
 The wallet supports Bitcoin, Ethereum, EOS, Bitcoin Cash, the majority of ERC-20, DeFi tokens, and stablecoins.
 It’s easy to create a wallet in a few clicks just in one app.
 You can access your wallet on the go on your Android and iOS smartphones.

 There are purchase and exchange functions right in the wallet interface.
-You can buy cryptocurrency with Mastercard, Visa, and ApplePay.
+You can buy bitcoin or other cryptocurrency with Mastercard, Visa, and ApplePay.
 There are also more than 100 pairs to exchange with low fees within 15 minutes.

 Wallet Type: Hot

 Supported assets: BTC, ETH, EOS, BCH, and more

 Freewallet is a mobile hot wallet suitable both for iOS and Android devices founded in January 2016.
 The project has a multi-wallet and some standalone apps for particular cryptocurrencies.
 All in all, the app supports more than 100 cryptocurrencies, among them are 30 coins, 92 tokens of ERC-20 standard, and 3 EOS tokens.